 Who are we?

-One of our important roles is to provide transport for those who are unable to use public transport to get to medical appointments.
+One of our important roles is to provide transport for those who are unable to use public transport or taxis to get to medical appointments.
 We can also provide a friendly ear for someone who is lonely and would welcome a visit from a volunteer and a cup of tea together.
-You can read more about us here>>.
+You can read more about us by clicking here.

-Unfortunately we can only consider requests from people living within 3 miles of Maidenhead Town Centre, outside this area help is available from other similar organisations which we have listed here>>.
+Unfortunately we can only consider requests from people living within three miles of Maidenhead Town Centre.
+Outiside this area help is available from other similar organisations which can be found by clicking here.

 What we do

 - help with shopping